Spina bifida care at Mayo Clinic

 Children who need hospital care receive treatment at Mayo Eugenio Litta Children's Hospital, consistently recognized as one of the best children's hospitals in the nation.

-The Mayo Clinic Fetal Care Center uses a coordinated, multispecialty team approach to help women experiencing high-risk pregnancies.
-Fetal Care Center staff use imaging techniques to accurately diagnose babies with birth defects, such as spina bifida, prenatally and then connect parents with the necessary specialists.
+Mayo Clinic offers a coordinated, multispecialty team approach to help women experiencing high-risk pregnancies.
+Mayo Clinic experts specializing in fetal and maternal care use imaging techniques prenatally to accurately diagnose babies with birth defects, such as spina bifida, and then connect parents with the necessary specialists.

 This team of physicians and nurses helps coordinate any necessary intrauterine treatment, plans the route and timing of delivery, and provides a smooth care transition for the newborn infant.